mohamedallam01/RouteTask/README.md

 # RouteTask

-an Android mobile application that fetches and displays a list of products using the Dummy JSON Products API.
+An Android mobile application that fetches and displays a list of products using the Dummy JSON Products API.
 The application showcases modern Android development practices including MVVM architecture, Repository Pattern, Hilt for dependency injection, and Clean Architecture principles.

 ## Screenshots
 ## Features